-Skilled practitioners who are willing to serve as preceptors or practicum supervisors represent a critical component of the practicum experience.
+Skilled practitioners who are willing to serve as preceptors or APE supervisors represent a critical component of the applied practice experience.
 Effective preceptors are those that possess the following qualifications:

 - Extensive experience in public health, health care or a related discipline;

-- Engaged in work that fulfills the requirements of the practicum;
+- Engaged in work that fulfills the requirements of the APE;

 - Experience as a mentor or supervisor;

 - Ability to spend the required time with the student; and

 - Ability to provide periodic feedback and guidance to the students through formal evaluations, regularly scheduled meetings and other means as described in the learning contract.